Georgetown Institute for Global History

 To this end, the Institute seeks to bring historians of diverse interests together to explore the interconnections among their fields of study.
 It aspires to promote a deeper understanding among the general public, educators, and policy professionals of how our world has been shaped by history.

 All faculty, graduate students, and other members of the academic and scholarly community in metropolitan Washington and beyond are welcome at GIGH seminars and workshops.
 To have your name added to an e-mail notification list for any given seminar, or to request a copy of a paper in advance of a session, please contact the seminar chair(s), as indicated below.
-If you would like to be added to an email list for GIGH events, or if you have any questions, please contact Sara Keck.
+If you would like to be added to an email list for GIGH events, or if you have any questions, please contact Sara Keck, GIGH Program Coordinator.